 Following is a description of the valuation methodologies used for assets at fair value.
-There have been no changes in the methodologies used at December 31, 2017 and 2016.
+There have been no changes in the methodologies used at December 31, 2018 and 2017.

 Common/Collective Trusts: Valued at the closing net asset value ("NAV") reported on the last business day of the year.
 The net asset value is used as a practical expedient to estimate fair value.
 This practical expedient would not be used if it is determined to be probable that the fund will sell the investments for an amount different from the reported net asset value.
 Participant transactions (purchases and sales) may occur daily.
-Registered Investment Companies: Valued at the closing NAV reported on the last business day of the year.
-Investments in securities (common stocks) traded on a national securities exchange are valued at the exchange traded close.
-Hudson Global Stock Fund: Valued at the NAV provided by the administrator of the fund.
+Registered Investment Companies: Valued at quoted prices in active markets.
+Hudson Global Stock Fund: Valued at the NAV practical expedient provided by the administrator of the fund.
 The fund consists principally of shares of Hudson Global, Inc. Common Stock and the fund is valued at the closing price reported on the active market on which the individual securities are traded.
-Participants in the fund do not individually own specific shares of Hudson Global, Inc. Common Stock buy rather own units in the fund that invests in such shares and temporary cash investments.
+Participants in the fund do not individually own specific shares of Hudson Global, Inc. Common Stock but rather own units in the fund that invests in such shares and temporary cash investments.
 The NAV is based on the underlying assets owned by the fund, minus its liabilities, and then divided by the number of units outstanding.
+Self-Directed Brokerage Accounts Consists primarily of common stocks and mutual funds valued at quoted prices in active markets.